Ceramic Dictionary

 b) A metal bar being used to straighten the tiles in the crank.

-c) Long metal bars with a hole drill in one end so as to hang them up.
+c) Long metal bars with a hole drilled in one end so as to hang them up.

 a) Bar – Tile support